dncc/node-kcrw/README.md

 ## Notes

-Haven't tested on Windows.
-Would like to add KCRW's 24/7 streams (both news & music to be played via command line args).
+Haven't tested on Windows and MacOS.

 ## License